-It is mandatory that prior to being approved for Tuition Assistance, all Marines must complete the Higher Education Program online training.
-Marines at remote locations may complete the training on-line, print your certificate, sign it, and provide a copy to the Lifelong Learning Center for entry into your student record.
+Prior to being approved for tuition assistance, it is mandatory that all Marines complete the HEP online course.
+Marines at remote locations may complete the training online, print the completion certificate, sign it and provide a copy to the Lifelong Learning Center for entry into your student record.

 Tuition Assistance Orientation Training

-The TA Orientation Training provide the basis of paying for college while on active duty and establish an undergraduate knowledge base necessary for successful college admissions and academics.
+The Tuition Assistance Orientation Training provides the basis of paying for college while on active duty and establishing an undergraduate knowledge base necessary for successful college admissions and academics.
+Participants will learn:

-Complete the Higher Education Preparation (HEP) online course prior to attending training.
+Complete the HEP online course prior to attending training.
 Training is open to Marines and family members.

 The My Career Advancement Account Scholarship is a workforce development program that provides eligible military spouses with financial assistance for licenses, certifications or associate degrees to pursue an occupation or career field.
-For information on MyCAA please visit https://mycaa.militaryonesource.mil.
+Please visit the MyCAA webpage for more information.

-The Career Resource Management Center and the Lifelong Learning Education Center can provide additional information regarding availability of tuition assistance for service members, spouses, and authorized dependents.
+Contact the Career Resource Management Center and the Lifelong Learning Education Center at 619-524-1275 for additional information regarding availability of tuition assistance for service members, spouses and authorized dependents.